kakaroto/Caeora-s-Maps-Tokens-Assets/README.md

 ![Caeora's Assets](https://github.com/Caeora/Caeora-s-Maps-Tokens-Assets/blob/main/docs/assets-banner.png?raw=true)

 Assets can be found by navigating to `modules/caeora-maps-tokens-assets/assets/tiles/`.
-We recommend holding `SHIFT` while placing tiles to preserve their original aspect ratio (as of Foundry 0.7.9).
+We recommend holding `SHIFT` while placing tiles to preserve their original aspect ratio and setting the Asset Grid Size to 110. (as of Foundry 0.7.9)